antfarmar/Unity-Reference/README.md

     }
 }
 ```
-Coroutines also admit a nice, clean, readable game loop:
+Coroutines also admit a nice, slick, readable game loop:
 ```csharp
 void Start() {
     // ... other start code ...